Hardaway: Wiseman issues not to blame for loss

 Memphis coach Anfernee Hardaway refused to blame Tuesday night's 82-74 loss to No. 14 Oregon on the controversy that continues to swirl around freshman phenom James Wiseman and his NCAA eligibility.

 Wiseman had 14 points and 12 rebounds, playing sparingly in the first half after collecting two quick fouls.
-It was his second game since an NCAA investigation revealed Friday that Wiseman was likely ineligible because Hardaway, who was then coach of East High School, gave $11,500 in moving expenses to help Wiseman's family move from Nashville to Memphis in the summer of 2017.
+It was his second game since an NCAA investigation revealed Friday that Wiseman was "likely ineligible" because Hardaway, who was then coach of Memphis' East High School, provided $11,500 in moving expenses to help Wiseman's family relocate from Nashville to Memphis in the summer of 2017.

 Hardaway said the issues involving Wiseman did not factor into Tuesday's loss.